IMPORTANT WARNING:

 - tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 It is especially important to tell your doctor about all the medications you take by mouth because semaglutide may change the way your body absorbs these medications.

-- tell your doctor if you have or have ever had pancreatitis (inflammation of the pancreas), diabetic retinopathy (damage to the eyes caused by diabetes), gall bladder disease, or kidney disease.
+- tell your doctor if you have or have ever had pancreatitis (inflammation of the pancreas), diabetic retinopathy (damage to the eyes caused by diabetes), gall bladder disease, depression, thoughts about or attempted suicide, changes in behavior, or kidney disease.
 Also tell your doctor if you have recently had diarrhea, nausea, or vomiting or if you cannot drink liquids by mouth, which may cause dehydration (loss of a large amount of body fluids).

 - tell your doctor if you plan to become pregnant.
 Your doctor may tell you to stop taking semaglutide for 2 months before a planned pregnancy.

 - tell your doctor if you are pregnant, or are breastfeeding.
-If you become pregnant while taking semaglutide, call your doctor.
+If you become pregnant while taking semaglutide, call your doctor immediately.

-- ask your doctor what to do if there is a large change in your diet, exercise, or weight; or if you get sick, develop an infection or fever, experience unusual stress, or are injured.
+- ask your doctor what to do if you have diabetes and there is a large change in your diet, exercise, or weight; or if you get sick, develop an infection or fever, experience unusual stress, or are injured.
 These changes and conditions can affect your blood sugar and the amount of semaglutide you may need.

 What special dietary instructions should I follow?